lavendersprite/libretro_script/README.md

 ## Writing a script

 Scripts are just [lua](https://www.lua.org/) files.
-Lua syntax 5.4.3 is supported.
+Lua syntax 5.4.3 with the [BitOp extension](http://bitop.luajit.org/index.html) is supported.
 How to load a script depends on the frontend.

 An example script (for `Castlevania (U).nes`):